 Ceramics is an increasingly popular craft and very on trend.
 Paul thinks that more minimal style is very trendy right now.
 "The Nordic meets Asian aesthetic seems to be very prevalent at the moment too - perhaps as it works so well with mid century and modern rooms", - Paul Welling

-Paul believes that " the most important criteria is to love it.
+The most important criteria is to love it.
 Ceramics are enduring and will last for thousands of years so finding a piece that will fit well in your house in several locations is a good start.
-I personally like more simple forms and natural colours that you can perhaps pair with colourful glassware or houseplants "
+I personally like more simple forms and natural colours that you can perhaps pair with colourful glassware or houseplants

 Level Leather Daybed : I like a lot of white space with key pieces of furniture given the room to shine.
 This daybed is the perfect piece for a wide hallway.